santiagovz-within/within-glide/README.md

 ### Storage

-All generated media is stored in **Google Cloud Storage** (`within-glide` bucket).
-The app stores canonical `gcs:<path>` references in Supabase and resolves them to short-lived signed read URLs on demand — files are never served directly through the Next.js server.
+All generated media is stored in **Google Cloud Storage**.
+Files are never served directly through the Next.js server.

 ### Figma Integration